 Contact Rex at: email@example.com 317.232.1273

-The Communications Manager provides professional and administrative work related to planning, directing and implementing the agency’s e-communication and social media marketing efforts, as well as website development and management.
-The Communications Manager also provides technical expertise in the area of graphic and publication design.
-This position facilitates concept development and event management of special IAC capacity building initiatives.
+Ann provides professional and administrative work related to planning, directing and implementing the agency’s e-communication and social media marketing efforts, as well as website development and management.
+Ann also provides technical expertise in the area of graphic and publication design.
+This position facilitates concept development and event management of special IAC capacity building and other community engagement initiatives.

 The Indiana Arts Commission is located in Indiana Government Center North at 100 N. Senate Avenue, Room N505 in downtown Indianapolis.
 All of the following directions lead to Ohio Street via West Street.
 Senate Avenue is one block east of West Street.
 Access to Senate Avenue south of Ohio Street is restricted; therefore, visitors will need to utilize metered parking along Ohio Street or on Senate Avenue north of Ohio Street.